surifirstpin/AcuBI_Technical_Documents/Version.6/Database_Connection_TD.md

 - <b>Maximum connection:</b> Concurrent connection used by  database.

-Here you can set up maximum number of connections that Aci
+Here you can set up maximum number of connections for your database

 - <b>Additional Parameters:</B> Additional JDBC parameter used.

 You can include here additional Java Database Connectivity (JDBC) parameters for your queries if needed.